This article originally appeared on VICE Germany.

 To switch things up we decided to check if Chatroulette was still a thing.
 And not much has changed – eight of our ten conversation partners were penises.
 The night became blurry, the different live streams we joined started to blend together.
 After being kicked out of a Zoom birthday party thrown for a Langston from South Carolina, I made my last conscious decision of the evening and put on a black shirt and a metal chain, to take a shot at getting into Club Q.

 We waited in the queue for a short while, then we were in.
 It was just as you’d imagine – hundreds of beautiful people were dancing inside the tiny split screens.
-Some had fixed some LED lights or a disco ball as their background.
+Some had fixed some LED lights or a disco ball on their background.

-I have no idea how long we danced on our chairs, sitting, standing, around and on top of each other.
+I have no clue how long we danced on our chairs, sitting, standing, around and on top of each other.
 For a brief moment, my brain finally switched off.
 People were making out in their tiny boxes and everything was good in the world.
 All of a sudden, a chair collapsed under poor Mo.
 As she tried to grab onto the window sill, she brought a pot of flowers down with her, which broke into a hundred pieces, flinging soil everywhere and knocking our drinks over.
 The carpet was covered in hair, spilt drinks and shards of glass.
 I couldn’t have cared less.

 A massive Zoom party seems like a weird place to look for mindless fun, but it works.
 In the following weeks, whenever I felt lonely and slightly crazy, or was missing spontaneity in my life, I’d put on a nice shirt and join a Zoom party.
 Just seeing people feeling the same way made me feel so much better.
 Plus, online parties have one huge advantage – once you feel like you’re done, you only need to close your laptop and walk the ten steps to your bed.
 No Uber drama, no drunk drivers.
 The ultimate Irish goodbye.